Miss Meadows: Plot

 The various criminals that Miss Meadows kills on-screen include a trucker who tries to abduct her at gunpoint in the opening scene, a young man who committed a mass shooting at a local diner, and the town's Catholic priest whom Miss Meadows finds sexually molesting a young boy.

-When Miss Meadows learns that she is pregnant after a sexual encounter with the sheriff, she decides to accept his proposal of marriage.
-On the day of the wedding, Skylar kidnaps Heather, one of Miss Meadows's students, from her house, forcing Miss Meadows to go to Skylar's house (wearing her wedding dress) to try to stop him, only to end up a captive herself.
-When she manages to free Heather and struggle with Skylar over her gun, the sheriff, passing by after leaving the church, sees Heather running from Skylar's house as she shouts for help.
-Meanwhile, Skylar takes Miss Meadows' gun from her purse, aims it at her and asks, "Do you really think you can save the world?
-Well, try saving yourself first!"
-Just then, the sheriff arrives and fatally shoots Skylar in the head.
-Seeing Miss Meadows' gun still clutched in Skylar's hand, he notes "it has his prints now".
+When Miss Meadows learns that she is pregnant after a sexual encounter with the Sheriff, she decides to accept his proposal of marriage.
+On the day of the wedding, Skylar kidnaps Heather, one of Miss Meadows's students forcing Miss Meadows to go to Skylar's house (wearing her wedding dress) to try to stop him.
+She manages to free Heather, but becomes a captive herself.
+Heather escapes and attracts the attention of the Sheriff who is passing by after leaving the church and enters Skylar's house.
+Inside the house Skylar finds Miss Meadows' gun in her purse and threatens her with it, but is saved by the Sheriff who shoots him.
+Seeing Miss Meadows' gun still clutched in Skylar's hand, he notes "It has his prints now".
 He and Miss Meadows proceed back to the church.

-One year later, Miss Meadows and the Sheriff are married; she still wears her tap shoes and he has taken up the accordion.
+A year later, Miss Meadows and the Sheriff are married; she still wears her tap shoes and he has taken up the accordion.
 Now parents to a baby daughter, they are content to be peculiar together.
-As Miss Meadows prepares to go out before dinner, the sheriff tells her "be careful"; she replies "I always am", leaves the house, and does one final little tap dance on the sidewalk.
+As Miss Meadows prepares to go out before dinner, the Sheriff tells her "Be careful"; she replies "I always am", leaves the house, and does another little tap dance on the sidewalk.

 Cast

 Production

 Principal photography and production began on August 6, 2013, in Cleveland, Ohio.

+The Metropolitan in the movie, referred to as a 1956, was actually a Series IV (production started 1959).